chyumin/ndx-template/{{ cookiecutter.namespace }}/NEXTSTEPS.md

  and push it to GitHub.
 You will need a GitHub account.
     - Follow these directions:
   https://help.github.com/en/articles/adding-an-existing-project-to-github-using-the-command-line
+    - Notice that a deffult Github Actions Workflow file exists in `{{ cookiecutter.namespace }}/.github/workflows/` to run CI tests on push.
+You may want to modify or add extra steps (see [documentation](https://docs.github.com/en/actions))

 3. Change directory into `docs`.